 Traditionally children will begin to hoard supplies of nuts in early autumn for Berchtold's Day, when they have a "nut feast".

 One favourite game of the children is to try and make "hocks."
 You need five nuts make a hock - four nuts placed close together, with a fifth placed on top.
-This is seemingly simple feat of nut engineering is surprisingly difficult to construct and maintain.
+This feat of nut engineering may appear simple, but is surprisingly difficult to construct and maintain.

 Though the author favours the Squirrel theory and would endorse the immediate re-naming of Berne as 'Eichkätzchen Stadt' (Squirrel Town); the nut element, like most holiday traditions, was most likely appropriated from a much older winter custom, when food such as nuts stored from the autumn harvest, would have been treats eaten to celebrate the turning of the seasons and that spring was now closer than Autumn.